tvsnarayana/AzureDevTestDeploy/readme.md

 # Staging #

 To build and stage the ASP.Net application run script/stage_asp.sh.
-The variable

 To build and stage the Java application run script/stage_java.sh

+For convenience you can build and stage all components at the same time using 'script/stage.sh'

 Once both applications are staged you can visit:
   * Java REST API: http://tutorialstage.cloudapp.net:5050/JerseyHelloWorld/rest/helloworld